Board of Directors

 Heather Capell Bramble

 Heather Capell Bramble is a seasoned attorney and senior executive with almost 20 years of legal and management experience in government, private law firms, and politics.
-She is currently Senior Corporate Counsel for Global Product and Food Safety & Compliance at Amazon.com.
-Previously, Heather worked as a trial attorney in the Division of Enforcement at the US Commodity Futures Trading Commission and also as Chief Counsel to the Commissioner at the US Consumer Product Safety Commission.
+She is currently Head of Regulatory Affairs for Mattel, Inc. Prior to working at Mattel, Heather was Senior Corporate Counsel for Global Product and Food Safety & Compliance at Amazon.com.
+Heather also worked as a trial attorney in the Division of Enforcement at the US Commodity Futures Trading Commission and as Chief Counsel to the Commissioner at the US Consumer Product Safety Commission.
 She has spent time as a litigator and regulatory attorney at private law firms and senior campaign staff on national political campaigns.
 She received her JD from The University of Texas Law School, her BA with Highest Honors from the State University of New York at Binghamton, and studied overseas in Israel.
 Heather is proud to be a product of America’s public education system and sincerely believes in the power of education to change people’s lives.
 She grew up believing this idea, as both of her parents were school teachers for over 30 years in New York City public schools.
-Heather lives in Washington, DC with her spouse, Jocelyn Bramble, and their two children who attend Sela PCS.
+Heather lives in Washington, DC with her spouse, Jocelyn Bramble, and their two children - one is an alumni of Sela PCS and the other attends Sela PCS.

 Aster Allen-Patel is currently a Supervisor in Labor Relations at the Department of Health and Human Services.
 She has experience in Corporate Internal Auditing in addition to Federal sector labor and employee relations in Human Resources.
 Aster holds a BBA in International Finance and JD from Indiana University Maurer School of Law.
 Aster believes in the value of learning a language and the influence on one’s culture and thought processes.
 She lives with her family in Washington, DC and her children attend Sela PCS.